Standing in Your Light

 It also deepened my understanding of leadership.

-in the name of protecting the whole.
+In many spaces, leadership can become centralized—decisions made quickly, often with limited perspective, in the name of protecting the whole.

 And while protection is important,